 Sandia National Laboratories RD Materials Science - Metallurgist (Experienced) in Albuquerque, New Mexico

-- Experience with materials and process characterization techniques, and process-structure-property relationships
+- Your background will include materials and process characterization techniques, and process-structure-property relationships

 - A track record of both written professional publications and oral presentations as demonstrated with published papers in peer reviewed journals and presentations of research at technical conferences